itspranavnow/URL-Security-Extension/README.md

-# URL-Security-Extension
+# URL Security Extension
-A browser extension for detecting malicious URLs and alerting users with simple, color-coded warnings.
+This browser extension helps users avoid unsafe links by checking URLs before they open.
+It provides a color-coded warning system to indicate safety levels.